 Centralized Traffic Management System

-Currently, the software running each of the City-maintained signals can only be remotely accessed using a dial-up phone connection within the City's Municipal Center.
-Although the system can still perform essential tasks, it is becoming obsolete and cannot accommodate newer functions allowed by the current generation of traffic signal management systems.
+Prior to January 2016, the software running each of the City-maintained signals could only be remotely accessed using a dial-up phone connection within the City's Municipal Center.
+Although the system still performed essential tasks, it was becoming obsolete and could not accommodate newer functions allowed by the current generation of traffic signal management systems.

-The 2013 Citizen Survey results echoed the previous 2008 Citizen Survey with a large percentage of residents concerned about traffic flow and congestion on area roadways.
+For years, the Citizen Survey results echoed previous results with a large percentage of residents concerned about traffic flow and congestion on area roadways.
 While the City has made numerous investments to increase roadway capacity wherever possible, further signal improvements are needed to maintain or improve current traffic levels of service, accommodate future growth in traffic volumes and increase public satisfaction.

 In addition, DuPage County is leading a strategic framework for the development of Intelligent Transportation Systems in which traffic control and signal management systems were identified as priority projects for the area.
 The City of Naperville's modernization of its traffic signal system is consistent with this county-wide goal.

 During the first phase of the project, crews eliminated gaps in the traffic signal systems located along Washington Street by installing fiber optic cables to connect the three existing traffic signal systems that run along the entire length of Washington Street from Warrenville to Royce roads.
 As a result, City staff now receives automated notifications when traffic signals in this area malfunction, resulting in a quicker resolution to issues.
 A more consistent timing pattern for signals along this corridor is also in place.